Frederik & Mary in Australia – Days Four & Five

 The couple rejoined each other in the early afternoon, at Melbourne’s Town Hall for the opening of the LeoPharma Pharmacueticals Australian division.
 The police escorted entourage arrived fifteen minutes late for the event, but the Prince and Princess stopped to accept flowers and quickly greet onlookers.
 Then it was on to ArtPlay, in Birrarung Marr, alongside the Yarra River.
 Arriving to a crowd of over 300, Frederik and Mary spent around twenty minutes meeting and greeting, accepting flowers and posing for photos.
 They were officially greeted by Melbourne’s Lord Mayor, Mr Robert Doyle, who led them inside to view a ‘sustainable city’ built by school children out of LEGO.
 One group of children showed Mary how to build a robotic car from their LEGO.
 Just before the couple left, they were presented with a W Class tram and a bouquet of flowers built out of LEGO.

 The final two engagements for the day were the naming ceremony of the Svitzer Marysville tugboat at Melbourne Harbour, and a business dinner at Federation Square.
 Princess Mary was given the honour of naming the tug, and the couple were introduced to Mr Glen Fiske, who was Marysville’s Country Fire Authority (CFA) chief on Black Saturday in February 2009.
 Helping throughout the course of the day to try and contain and put out the fires, Mr Fiske himself lost his wife and son in the fire.

-Tagged Australia, Awards, Cancer, Children, Crown Prince Frederik, Crown Princess Mary, Education, Environment, Official Visit, Sun Awareness.
+Tagged Australia, Awards, Cancer, Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Education, Environment, Official Visit, Sun Awareness.